 The shape_aspect entity is used to represent a wide variety of features in STEP product models.
 Both package_terminal and package_body are subtypes of shape_aspect.
 Additionally, many of the entities used to represent specific GD&T concepts, including datum, datum_feature, centre_of_symmetry, etc., are subtypes of shape_aspect.
 Multiple shape_aspects will typically be used in the representation of an individual dimension or tolerance.
 At the lowest level, it is desired to link the GD&T elements to one or more faces in the applicable underlying solid model or models.
 There are two specific mechanisms that may be used to relate a shape aspect to a face in the model.

-In the case that a single solid represents the package, a geometric_item_specific_usage may be used to relate a single face of a shape_representation with the shape_aspect.
+A geometric_item_specific_usage may be used to relate a single face of a shape_representation with a shape_aspect.
+A shape_aspect may be referenced by no more than one instance of geometric_item_specific_usage.
+The result is that the shape_aspect instance is a formal proxy for the geometric_representation_item because the combination of the shape_aspect entity, geometric_item_specific_usage entity and the geometric_representation_item, i.e. advanced_face, are unique.
 Figure 4 illustrates the instantiation of a shape_aspect used to identify a single face in the context of a single solid package model.
 It is important to note that in the single-solid package model, a face used in a GD&T annotation will also typically be an element of either the package_body or a package_terminal.
 If it is desired to identify the individual terminal or terminals, for example, referenced by a GD&T element, the receiving system must traverse the relationships from the shape aspects composing the GD&T element through the associated face or faces and back to any additional package terminals referencing the common face(s).
 When multiple shape_aspects are to be related to the same face, only one of the identification relationships can be a geometric_item_specific_usage.
 The other identification relationships must be instances of the supertype item_identified_specific_usage.

 In the context of a multiple-solid (assembly-style) package representation, the geometric_item_specific_usage is insufficient to identify individual faces of individual terminals in the model.
 This is due to the fact that many terminal instances will often be sharing a single shape_representation, and therefore a common collection of faces.
 In this case, a specialized subtype of geometric_item_specific_usage must be employed.
-The chain_based_geometric_item_specific_usage enables the identification of a single representation_item, such as an advanced_face, at the leaf node of a chain of mapped representations.
+The chain_based_geometric_item_specific_usage enables the identification of a single representation_item, such as an advanced_face, as the leaf node of a chain of mapped representations.
 The entities and relationships needed to uniquely identify a single face in the context of a multiple-solid package model representation are illustrated in Figures 2 and 3.
 Figure 2 illustrates a shape_aspect (#1020) calling out a single face (#670) on a single instance of a package_terminal.
 The chain_based_geometric_item_specific_usage in Figure 2 contains two nodes – the first element in the list of nodes references the shape_representation of the package (#816) while the second element references the shape_representation of the terminal (#784).
 The undirected_link list contains a single element, the usage_concept_usage_relationship (a subtype of mapped_item) that places an instance of the terminal shape representation into the package shape representation for one specific package_terminal.
 Because the chain_based_geometric_item_specific_usage is a subtype of geometric_item_specific_usage the uniqueness restriction on geometric_item_specific_usage applies to chain_based_geometric_item_specific_usage.
 Per the PMIRP, if a single geometric feature consists of multiple faces, it is appropriate to have multiple item_identified_representation_usage entities collecting the individual faces that are related to the single shape aspect.
 This will typically be the case for the representation of the package terminal or body, and would also be applicable for certain GD&T features, such as a hole consisting of two cylindrical faces.

 Composite_shape_aspect